5 Unexpected Spiritual Self-Care Lessons I Learned When I Got Covid fo – Journaling is Self-Care LLC

 This level of mindfulness helped me to notice some toxic thought patterns and beliefs that I had been holding onto.
 Since I had declared they were no longer allowed, I witnessed them fighting for my attention while I resisted.

-It was an interesting tug of war between my limiting beliefs and the affirmation that I used to bring myself peace and comfort.
+It was an interesting tug-of-war between my limiting beliefs and the affirmation that I used to bring myself peace and comfort.

 As I repeated, "I am healing" in my mind, I was still aware of the negative vibes and deeply rooted fears that were trying to come through.